jefdaj/ortholang-notebooks/README.md

 ortholang-notebooks
 ===================

-An example of how to post reproducible [OrthoLang][ortholang] notebooks using [Jupyter][jupyter] and [Nix][nix].
+An example of how to publish reproducible [OrthoLang][ortholang] notebooks using [Jupyter][jupyter] and [Nix][nix].

-Explore the notebooks above on Github, or run them yourself like this:
+Explore the tutorial notebooks above on Github, or run them yourself like this:

 ~~~{ .bash }
 # install the Nix package manager (Mac or Linux)